karl-denby/mongo-infra-docker/README.md

     bash assets/x86_64_OM-7.0.4.sh  # If you are on Intel
     ```
+2. **Optional: update the `ops-manager/docker-compose.yml` file, to select the right build file, the default is aarch64 for M1/ARM/Aarch64, you can change it to x86_64 for Intel Mac/Windows/Linux on line 6, 30, 54**
-2. Now build and start the Ops Manager container with `docker compose up -d om`
+3. Now build and start the Ops Manager container with `docker compose up -d om`
     1. Keep an eye on the startup, **it can take 10 minutes for it to be ready** `docker exec -it ops tail -f /opt/mongodb/mms/logs/mms0.log` to check activity
     1. When its ready (listening on 8080) you can log into `http://localhost:8080` and **Sign Up** the 1st user (global admin)
     1. Set these options on the configuration screens